Teppichseite/RetroDECKY/README.md

 - Hotkey actions requiring **held inputs** like fast-forward are currently not fully supported.
 - Launching games directly via the Steam library is currently not supported.
-- Alternative emulators for individual games are currently not supported.

 ---